rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 more information about the error.

-**Note:** We recommend creating new security groups in Active Directory that will manage the list of synchronized users for each hosted service.
+**Note:** We recommend creating new security groups in Active Directory that manage the list of synchronized users for each hosted service.
 For example, if you are synchronizing Exchange users, create a new security group in Active Directory as Rackspace Exchange or Rackspace Hosted Exchange.